 To take care of your C-section incision, you must keep it clean and dry and wear soft, loose clothing that will not rub against it.
 It can take several months for a C-section incision to heal.
 Still, at your postpartum visit with your doctor (around 6-8 weeks post-delivery), your doctor will check your incision to make sure that you are clear to resume normal activity.
 Everyone’s recovery time is different, but it’s important to rest and take care of your postpartum body for a healthy recovery.

 After several months, you will notice that your incision will heal into a scar.
-Many women say that their scars are still tender to the touch for months after surgery, and some say that it is still numb up to a year.
+Many women say that their scars are still tender to the touch for months after surgery, and some say that it is still numb for up to a year.
 All of this is normal, but if you feel any pain, immediately consult with your doctor.
 If you’d like to help avoid having a noticeable scar, I recommend this balm or these scar sheets.
 These C-section recovery must-haves can help heal your scar and lessen its appearance.

 8. Loose Fitting Clothing